chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 // For instance, with id: x -> x,
 //  [1, 2] -> [id(1), id(2)] = [1, 2]
 q.Select(_ => _) == q;
-// written using the query expression syntax: from _ in q select _ == q;
+// or using the query expression syntax: from _ in q select _ == q;

 // Second law: Iterating over a list and returning the result of applying g